The Buyer Readiness Gap: Why Talking to a Realtor® Comes Before Touring Homes

 ChatGPT Image Jan 1, 2026, 03_58_08 PM

-Every year, buyers rush into showings because they’re excited, bored, or afraid of missing out… only to waste time, get frustrated, or accidentally sabotage their own buying power.
-Touring homes without a foundation doesn’t make you proactive it makes you unprepared.
+Every year, buyers rush into showings because they're excited, bored, or afraid of missing out, only to waste time, get frustrated, or accidentally sabotage their own buying power.
+Touring homes without a foundation doesn't make you proactive.
+It makes you unprepared.

-It’s a conversation not a commitment.
+It's a conversation, not a commitment.

 Why This Question Matters So Much